cybozu/neco-containers/maintenance.md

 2. Update squid version in `Makefile` and `e2e/pod.yaml` if there are any updates.
 3. Update `TAG` by incrementing the patch revision, e.g. 1.0.1, 1.0.2, ...

+> [!Note]
-***NOTE:*** The squid images should be updated at the same time as the squid-exporter image for consistency.
+> The squid images should be updated at the same time as the squid-exporter image for consistency.

 ## stakater/Reloader